greenelab/phenoplier/nbs/15_gsa_gls/20-null_simulations/10_gwas_harmonization/README.md

 bash check_job.sh -i _tmp/harmonization/
 ```

-There should be 1000 files in the output directory: 1000 random phenotypes.
+There should be [NUMBER OF PHENOTYPES] files in the output directory: 1000 random phenotypes.

 ## Imputation